-5 Activities to Help You Become Less Shy
+5 Tips to Help You Become Less Introverted

 Despite Hollywood tropes and media that might tell you otherwise, there’s nothing wrong with being shy.
 Some of us–including myself–are introverts, and like to spend time alone.
 Others are extroverts that don’t have the confidence to live true to themselves, or simply don't know how to let their personality shine.